raoulsson/csvlineparser/README.md

 # csvlineparser

 A CSV Parser that cleans a messy CSV file, with optional Excel export...
+The CSV Parser is based on a BNF grammar, and the parser is built using a recursive descent parser.
+Parsing line by line, character by character...

 See in the example folder for example_parser.py and the files in the in and out folders.